 When you claim this credit, you must provide your Contractor's Gross Receipts (CGR) Account ID in the space provided.
 This Account ID was created when your CGR account was registered with the Department of Revenue, and is where your gross receipts tax has been deposited.
 If you are requesting credit from more than one CGR account, mark the box indicating multiple accounts and include a schedule detailing how much credit should be taken from each CGR account.
-If you do not know your CGR Account ID, call us toll free at (866) 859-2254 (in Helena, 444-6900) and we will provide it to you.
+If you do not know your CGR Account ID, call us at (406) 444-6900 and we will provide it to you.